Why this question keeps coming back

 For Slack ↔ Teams federation specifically, the compliance questions a serious enterprise will ask:

 NextPlane's public materials reference SOC 2 but do not name the audit window or auditor; HIPAA, FedRAMP, and per-region tenancy are not addressed publicly as of writing.
-Mio's compliance posture has not been updated since the Cisco acquisition.
+Mio does not publish a detailed compliance posture for cross-platform bridging.

 Frequently asked questions